 - Jesus often had a very 'hands on' approach to his healing and pastoral ministry.
-What other examples can you think of? - What does it mean to you to offer the hands of Jesus to those you meet? - How can we reflect Jesus' response to people in our encounters? - What might the dangers be here?
+What other examples can you find? - What does it mean to you to offer the hands of Jesus to those you meet? - How can we reflect Jesus' response to people in our encounters? - What are the dangers here?